 Pixieland, Family amusement park in Otis Junction, Oregon

-Pixieland was an amusement park near Lincoln City featuring roughly 57 acres of attractions including a log flume, bumper cars, and a narrow-gauge train that ran through the property.
-The grounds had several dining facilities including the Darigold Cheese Barn, a Fisher Scones outlet, and the Franz Bread Rest Hut to serve visitors throughout their visit.
+Pixieland was an amusement park near Lincoln City, Oregon, spread across a large property with rides such as a log flume, bumper cars, and a narrow-gauge train that circled the grounds.
+The park also had several food stands, including the Darigold Cheese Barn, a Fisher Scones outlet, and the Franz Bread Rest Hut.

-The park opened its doors in June 1969 after an investment exceeding 800,000 dollars raised through public stock offerings and was dedicated by Governor Tom McCall.
-The facility was developed and run by people with backgrounds in the entertainment industry.
+The park opened in June 1969, funded through public stock offerings, and was dedicated by Governor Tom McCall at a ceremony marking its launch.
+It was built and run by people with backgrounds in the entertainment industry, which shaped the way the grounds were laid out and programmed.

 The community of curious travelers